tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 ## Recommended Note {#rec-note}

-Existing registries have a note on the meaning of the recommended column.
-For the registries discussed in the subsequent sections this note is updated with a sentence describing the "D" vaue as follows:
+Existing registries have a note on the meaning of the Recommended column.
+For the registries discussed in the subsequent sections this note is updated with a sentence describing the "D" value as follows:

 Note: